HCL-Hbot/universal_connector_board/README.md

 # Healthboth PCB Design
 This document outlines the contribution to a PCB design for project Healthbot, which is part of the Health Concept Lab of HAN University of Applied Sciences.
 It is part of a semester 6 student project including 3 Embedded Systems Engineers and 4 Industrial Design Engineers.
 The goal for this project was developing a social robot for healthcare, with several functionalities.
 This PCB is made to be integrated in the robot, but also made quite universal, so it can be used in new robot designs.
+In the folder media, there are images of the PCB.
 Because this was a first version, please look at the recommendations below!

 ## Components
 Some components on the PCB that were needed are the I/O Expander, voltage regulators and an UART multiplexer.